ChowDavid/Testing/00TestingConcept/README.md

 Each DAO end-point class should be test by In-memory Datasource in-order to confirm the CURD operation can run correctly.
 Each WS client end-point should has a dummy WS server to provide a test case during unit test.
 Each WS server end-point should has a dummy WS client to call in-order to execute the unit test.
-So that the code should not be hardcoded and it should be decoupling each other.
+So that the code should not be hard coded and it should be decoupling each other.

 ###Testing performance
 Test should be consider speed.
 So that it should made use of mock and expected response form mock.
 It should not connect the device (external resource) as test dependence.
 It should mock everything on every end-point.